mizzioisf/openhospital-client/README.md

 #DEBUG_LEVEL=INFO
 ```

-- Database and software configuration
+- Database and software configuration.
+If a database server hostname/address is specified (other then localhost), OH can be started in CLIENT mode and used in a Client/Server / LAN environment

 ```
 ######## Software configuration - change at your own risk :-)